-A W or V shaped piece of metal is installed on top of the ice and water shield.
+- “W” or “V” shaped piece of metal is installed on top of the ice and water shield.

-Shingles are cut along the line created by the 2nd row of the ice and water and the metal remains “open” to carry the water off the roof.
+- Shingles are cut along the line created by the 2nd row of the ice and water shield and the metal remains “open” to carry the water off the roof.

 Two common metal valley designs include:

-You can also have valleys without metal and ice and water with still having correct installation.
+You can also have valleys without metal and ice and water shield while still having correct installation.
 These are called closed valleys.